leometzger/timescale-cli/README.md

 # TimescaleDB CLI

-TimescaleDB CLI is a unofficcial command-line tool for running some manual processes into TimescaleDB instances.
+TimescaleDB CLI is a command-line tool designed to simplify some operations within TimescaleDB instances.
+This unofficial tool is built to make the developers life easier.
+It does that by providing a terminal-based interface for common operations and automation tasks.

 ## Usage

-This is how I imagine the things running.
+It is pretty simple to use it.

-### Config
+### Configuring

 Add the configuration to the config file